Side by Side grant-funded projects

-BPSS provides one-to-one peer advice to Thames Reach service users who have experienced homelessness and mental health issues within the NW10 postcode.
-Initially, support will be provided by peer advisors to help with employability, gaining independence and leading a more fulfilling life.
+BPSS gives one-to-one peer advice to Thames Reach service users who have experienced homelessness and mental health issues within the NW10 postcode.
+Initially, support will be given by peer advisors to help with employability, gaining independence and leading a more fulfilling life.

 Lead organisation: Thames Reach

 Contact: Rob van Wissen - 020 3031 3540